 Shore Residence is also popular for Shore Sky Tower, an observation deck on the top floor of the building.
 Sky Oceanarium with an amazing collection of sea life is located on the ground floor.
 With such interesting activities on-premises, Shore Residence is an ideal location for a family holiday.

-I am Shouket, creator of Ozasiatraveller Travel Blog.
-I have travelled extensively across Malaysia in the last 20 years and most of the content on my website and blog comes from my own road trips across Malaysia.
+I am Shouket, creator of the Ozasiatraveller Travel Blog.
+I have traveled extensively across Malaysia in the last 20 years and most of the content on my website and blog comes from my road trips across Malaysia.

 info @ ozasiatraveller.com